BradenThomp/Ssuag/README.md

 # Ssuag

 Suagg is a cloud based web service for uploading and viewing memes.
+The architecture of this project consists of an MVC Application, Comment Microservice and Projection Manager.

+# MVC Application

 HTML pages are rendered server side using an MVC architectural pattern.
+The MVC application is responsible for Post and User data which is stored in an SQL database.
+Entity framework core was used for all database access with Identity Framework Core managing the user information.
+Data relating to a post's comments is either commanded or queried through the Comment Microservice.
+This is done through REST api calls to the microservice.

+# Comment Microservice

 Comments are implemented via a microservice with CQRS and Event Sourcing.
-Data Transmission between the main MVC application and comment microservice is in JSON format through REST api calls.
-User data is stored in an SQL database using entitity and identity framework core.
-All comment events are saved to event store.
-A projection manager listens for new events which asyncronously updates the projections stored in RavenDB.
-All comment data is queried through the microservice and RavenDB.
+All data transmission is done in JSON format.
+All commands generate events which are then stored into Event Store.
+Comment Data is then be queried through RavenDB.

+# Projection Manager

+The Projection Manager subscribes to the events that occur in the Comment Microservice.
+Events are pulled out of Event Stores event stream and asynchronously projected into RavenDB.

 ## Installation